SringayKeno/Pewlett-Hackard-Analysis/README.md

 ## Results: Four Major points from the Two Analysis Deliverables

+After finishing up the analysis above with numerous reports generated in SQL, Bobby's manager has given both of us two more assignments: determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
+Then, I wrote a report that summarizes this analysis and helps prepare Bobby’s manager for the “silver tsunami” as many current employees reach retirement age.
+Those results are as follows:

 The first deliverable looked at retiring employees by title (table below).
-The birth date was used to determine retiring employee.
-Birth dates used were between Jan.
-1 1952 thru Dec 31st 1955.
-A total of 90,398 employees fell into this catagory. (total employees in image 2 below).
+This report was run as first as retirement titles, using the birth dates between Jan.
+1 1952 thru Dec 31st 1955 to determine retiring employees.
+That report was then cleanedby removing the duplicates.
+Then a final report 'retiring employees' was retrieved using the number of employees by their most recent job title who are about to retire.
+A total of 72,458 employees fell into this catagory. (total employees in image 2 below).

+retiring employees by title table

 <img width="320" alt="ut" src="https://user-images.githubusercontent.com/102890151/169677592-a00b6138-3260-4945-845a-c6bdff7f2d42.png">